For many, Udemy provides a convenient and affordable way to learn new skills.

 But some have even suggested that the courses are actually permanently on sale.
 Check out this comment on a Reddit thread about Udemy:

-But whilst researching this further I came across this comment, again on a Reddit thread:
+Whilst researching this further I also came across this comment, again on a Reddit thread:

 They suggested that the sale offer is triggered when Udemy thinks you’re a new visitor to the site.